Skip to main content

 Only in 1977, the World Health Organization delisted homosexuality from its catalog of diseases.
 Even today, around the world, rhetoric based on science calls to question gender and sexuality-based identities.
 Both conscious and unconscious biases persist and adversely impact the lives of LGBTQIA+ persons among us.
 But these biases are losing their power and the ISTA community is committed to participating in this turning of the tide.

 Historically, science has been used to further the prejudices against LGBTQIA+ people that are entrenched in our heteronormative societies.
 Some examples are the assumption that all families are made up of one set of heterosexual parents, and the use of sex and gender interchangeably.
 “Corrective” medical procedures and other such regrettable atrocities on queer people were based on a foundation of science that that we have to acknowledge as bad and discriminatory science.
 There is no longer any room for such rhetoric in our institution and our wider scientific community.
-In the past year, not one but two queer parents were awarded the Nobel Prize.
+In 2022, not one but two queer parents were awarded the Nobel Prize.
 This is a sign that science is slowly but surely changing.

 Taking Steps Ahead